-Due to the very nature of the study, the only source of data used is secondary data sources based on the country's level macroeconomic data.
-The annual time series data for the period 1985/86 to 2014/15 on real gross domestic product, real effective exchange rate, government final consumption expenditure, gross fixed capital formation, broad money supply and trade openness were gathered from the Ministry of Finance and Development and National Bank of Ethiopia.
+Due to the very nature of the study, the only source of data used in this study is secondary data sources based on a country level macroeconomic data.
+The Annual time series data for the period 1985/86 to 2014/15 on real gross domestic product, real effective exchange rate, government final consumption expenditure, gross fixed capital formation, broad money supply and trade openness were gathered from Ministry of Finance and Development and National Bank of Ethiopia.
 The choice of the period is basically based on the availability of data.